restincode/restincode/CONTRIBUTING.md

 ### Adding a new person

-Please use one of our <a href="https://github.com/restincode/restincode/issues/new/choose">existing templates</a> to open an issue for the following:
+Verify that an Issue [does not already exist](https://github.com/restincode/restincode/issues) for the individual you with so submit.
+Once you've made sure, please use one of our <a href="https://github.com/restincode/restincode/issues/new/choose">existing templates</a> to open an issue for the following:

 * Add Data to Existing Person
 * Add New Person to site